oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

         - Simplify security analysis, resource change tracking, and troubleshooting by combining event history via CloudWatch
         - Use CloudTrail to audit and review API calls and detect security anomalies
         - Use CloudWatch to create alert rules that trigger SNS notifications to a security or risk event
+        - If a resource is deleted in AWS, look into CloudTrail first
+        - Only shows 90 days past of activity
+        - CloudTrail Trails allow you to get a detailed list of all the events you choose
       - **AWS Config**
         - Ensure AWS resources conform to your organization's security guidelines and best practices
         - AWS resource inventory, configuration history, and configuration change notifications that enable security and governance